+This is not my tub.
 This tub is in Oasis Community Garden.
+It houses fish. |

 My writing teacher/guru/mentor, Elaine Edelman is a bit concerned that I'm spending too much time making soap and not enough time applying pen to paper.